BruceYanghy/BruceYanghy/README.md

-# Hi there 👋, I'm Bruce Yang
+# Hi there 👋, I'm Bruce Yang, I founded the AI4Finance-Foundation with a mission to drive advancements in artificial intelligence (AI) for the finance industry.
 ### Data Scientist/Quant/ML Engineer

 - 🔭 I’m currently working on: __FinRL-Meta__, __ChatGPT for FinTech__